 For each palette, the color data stored in these 256 color data positions can be accessed only through a complex sub-addressing scheme, using a data register and two index registers.
 The Palette Data Register at I/O address 3C9h (or memory address offset 3C1h) is the data port.
 The Palette Read Index Register at I/O address 3C7h (or memory address offset 3C7h) and the Palette Write Index Register at I/O address 3C8h (or memory address offset 3C8h) are the two index registers.
-The Palette Read Index Register is the index register that is used to choose the color data position that is to be read from via the data port, while the Palette Write Index Register is the index Register is the index Register to through the same data port.
+The Palette Read Index Register is the index register that is used to choose the color data position that is to be read from via the data port, while the Palette Write Index Register is the index register that is used to choose the color data position that is to be written to through the same data port.
 This arrangement allows the same data port to be used for reading from and writing to two different color data positions.
 Reading and writing the color data at a color data position involves three successive reads or writes since the color data stored at each color data position consists of three bytes.